eikevons/esp-adf-docker-image/README.md

 `./run-esp-adf-builder.sh [PATH/TO/YOUR/ESP-ADF/PROJECT]`

 - If the path to the ESP-ADF project directory is omitted, the current directory is used.
-The project-directry is
+The project-directry is `/project/` in the container.
 - The script will pass the first USB-tty it finds through to the container.
 - The container will not be removed automatically.
 - The container will be named `esp-adf-dev`.